 We can’t divide emotions up as good or bad.
 We need to stop seeing them that way, and instead see them as either being applied appropriately or inappropriately.
-So when we describe “a man” as having “a bad temper” what we we really mean is that he often applies an unproductive thought pattern to the situation he’s in, and that in turn leads to unproductive behaviour.
+When we describe a man as having a bad temper, what we we really mean is that he often applies an unproductive thought pattern to the situation he’s in, and that in turn leads to unproductive behaviour.
 But the anger isn’t the problem.
 It’s his misuse of it.

 If he was mad at Nazis, or slavery, or child abuse, then that could be quite helpful.
 Not everyone needs to be on the front lines of those battles, but someone does, and those people’s courage is often motivated by anger.
 So Gandhi and Martin Luther King and The Dalai Lama all have gotten angry.
 Angry at injustice, angry at intolerance, and angry at unnecessary cruelty.
-You don’t want hate, but anger provides fuel and energy for the most challenging kind of battles in life.
-Again, it must merely be applied appropriately.
+You don’t want hate, but anger provides fuel and energy for the most challenging kinds of battles in life.
+It simply must be applied appropriately.

 To make the point, let’s flip the idea upside down.
 Suppose someone never got angry.
 Is that someone who would stop Nazis?
 Would that person stand up to a bully?
-Would that person physically defend people he loved?
+Would that person physically defend people he loved from an attack?
 Would we see that person as being all that he could be, or would we feel he was missing something if he couldn’t act on the obviously moral cases listed above?

 Without anger we are incomplete and we are prevented from living a full life.
 Think about it: could they show love in all of the ways someone who can get angry can?
 A couple years back a woman fought a large cougar off the back of her young daughter.
-A small woman saved her daughter bare-handed from the fourth largest wild cat on the planet.
+Again: a small woman used her bare hands to save her daughter from the fourth largest wild cat on the planet.
 Think about how hard it would be to seriously fight with a house cat and you can get an idea of what she took on.
 Claws, teeth, size, weight, and the athleticism of a cat and still she won.
 You can bet it was anger that accomplished that.

 Every day women use anger to motivate them past their fears so that they can make the necessary plans to leave an abusive relationship.
 Every day kids use anger to defend themselves from abusive parents.
 Many good people use their anger about social injustice to motivate strong and important action in the public sphere.
 Anger isn’t a problem.
 We as a people simply need to raise our awareness so that we are giving proper consideration to the appropriateness of our thinking.